 - Other team members can include academic and research staff with specialist knowledge in the research area or who have extensive experience in research supervision.
 All team members shall have the ability to demonstrate expertise in the project area.

 - All team members shall hold a doctoral level qualification or in exceptional circumstances, the Team can include one member who is able to demonstrate considerable equivalent experience.
 Supervisors who have not supervised to successful completion shall receive training in supervision prior to appointment or as soon as possible thereafter.

 - The Supervisory Team shall normally comprise two or three supervisors only.

 - Where collaboration has been arranged with another establishment, this establishment will normally appoint an additional supervisor.

 - A person who is registered for a research degree shall not normally be permitted to take on duties as a supervisor for a research student.

 - Should it be necessary, either on academic or other grounds, for a supervisor to be changed, approval of the Senate must be sought.

 - Where a supervisor cannot be appointed in accordance with the requirements of this section the Senate may make special arrangements for supervision.

 - Where the research work of a candidate is to be conducted away from the University and at the premises of another organisation, the appointment of an external supervisor in accordance with the appropriate guidelines may be considered.
-Where a candidate is a part-time researcher based outside the United Kingdom or Ireland, the appointment of an external supervisor in accordance with the Framework for Distance Research Study will be required other than in exceptional circumstances.
+Where a candidate is based outside the United Kingdom or Ireland, the appointment of an external supervisor in accordance with the Framework for Distance Research Study may be accommodated.